yasoob/personal_blog/content/posts/python_blog/2019-07-30-python-mind-teaser-make-the-function-return-true.md

   - brain-teaser
   - mind-teaser
   - python challenge
+teaser: 'I came across this teaser on Reddit.
+It took me some time to figure out the solution.
+Look at the question and see if you can figure it out on your own before looking at my detailed writeup.'
 ---

 Hi everyone! 👋 I was browsing [/r/python][1] and came across [this post][2]:

 ![Image](/wp-content/uploads/2019/07/python.png)